jnoller/workerpool/docs/source/index.rst

-.. workerpool documentation master file, created by sphinx-quickstart on Sun Sep 19 12:37:03 2010.
+.. workers documentation master file, created by sphinx-quickstart on Sun Sep 19 12:37:03 2010.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Workerpool: Making Work Light
+Workers: Making Work Light
 ======================================

-Workerpool is a threaded job pool interface that intends to make farming out work to multiple threads easy.
-Workerpool reduces the amount of boilerplate code needed to launch worker threads and makes dispatching work straightforward.
+Workers is a threaded job pool interface that intends to make farming out work to multiple threads easy.
+Workers reduces the amount of boilerplate code needed to launch worker threads and makes dispatching work straightforward.